cyclopcam/cyclops/readme.md

     -   `make -j` (if you have 16GB RAM ...)
     -   `make -j2` (... if you only have 4GB RAM)
 -   Install nvm
--   Use `nvm install v18.19.0` (The exact version is probably not important, but this is the exact version I used when creating this document)
+-   Use `nvm install v18` (The exact version is probably not important, but `v18.19.0` was the exact version I used when creating this document)
 -   In `www`, do `npm install`, then `npm run build`
 -   In `appui`, do `npm install`, then `npm run build`
 -   First run of `go run cmd/cyclops/cyclops.go` takes a few minutes on a